VincentTam/vincenttam.github.io/source/_posts/2014-06-15-undo-an-amendment-to-a-git-commit.markdown

 [^1]:
     According to the original version of a GitHub help page, changing a pushed commit will "cause the wrath of Git gods".
-However, the quoted phrase has gone, but I can still find it [here][so19096170].
+However, the quoted phrase has gone, but I can still find it on [Stack Overflow][so19096170].

 [so19096170]: http://stackoverflow.com/questions/19096170/ "Pushing to remote after locally rebasing commits"
 [so1459150]: http://stackoverflow.com/a/1459264 'How to undo "git commit --amend" done instead of "git commit"'